 I’m nothing without you.

 A mistake people who are on the soul mate hunt make is they think they need someone else to make them truly whole.
-All around us we see how there is beauty in discordance.
-You don’t have to find someone who moves in perfect unison with you; you can find someone who adjust to your rhythms and embraces your differences.
+All around us, we see how there is beauty in discordance.
+You don’t have to find someone who moves in perfect unison with you; you can find someone who adjusts to your rhythms and embraces your differences.
 This will allow for an equal partnership.
 If you are looking for someone to complete you, you may find that you are doing all of the work to keep a relationship on track.

 Finding the right one

-Regardless of whether or not you believe there is just one for you, you can read the signs of a healthy relationship
+Regardless of whether or not you believe there is just one for you, you can read the signs of a healthy relationship.

-If you respect each other, your partners thoughts and ideas are just as important as yours.
-You both openly listen to each other and contribute to make everything better for each other.Rather than getting tired of each other, every day you spend together deepens your attachment.
+If you respect each other, your partner’s thoughts and ideas are just as important as yours.
+You both openly listen to each other and contribute to making everything better for each other.
+Rather than getting tired of each other, every day you spend together deepens your attachment.
 Another sign is that your overall happiness increases.
+A healthy relationship may or may not be a soulmate relationship, but if it makes you both happy, stay together and build something special.
+Soulmates are those that fill our soul and heart with love and mutual respect for one another.
+This is what really matters.